yttiktak/sph-on-unity/README.md

 Added gravity, eg inverse square.
 Naive, no accounting for discreet steps.
 Boring, too.

 Adding SPH.
-Need to parameterize and get working values for constants.

-Runs on Unity2018 on Ubuntu (Bionic).
+Runs on Unity2018 on Ubuntu (Bionic) and on Unity2018 Windows

-Fails on Unity2018 Windows.
-Tracking that down now.